Boblepointu/WhatAreTheOdds/back-api/README.md

 ```

 ## Requirements

 In order to make this api work, you need to have a working copy of the `back-worker` app into the `./worker` folder, as well as a working copy of a compiled `front` into the `public` folder.
 See `../build.sh` for more informations.

 ## Configuration

 You can edit the `./config.json` file or set environment variables to change a few settings.
 Please note that if set, an environment variable will override the config setting.
+Please note that if the config file entry is missing and no environment variable is set, the app will gracefully rely on hardcoded values.

 #### MaxSimultaneousComputation
   - Config file entry : "MaxSimultaneousComputation"